 8. You can now preview the output and see the consolidated data.

-This screen shares the options common to most objects on the dataflow.
+This window consists of options common to most objects in a dataflow

 Clear Incoming Record Messages